 The RDSI for SWMU 1 included soil sampling and VOC analysis in 22 locations to determine the areal extent and depth of the source zone.
 These VOC analyses, along with other SWMU subsurface soil VOC analysis, provide a baseline for evaluating the effectiveness of the RA in reducing the VOC concentrations in the treated areas to the cleanup levels.
 The posttreatment characterization fieldwork will duplicate the collection of VOC contaminant concentrations in the UCRS soils by twinning the boring locations and collecting samples.
 The samples will be collected utilizing the same approach utilized in the RDSI.
 The project then will be able to evaluate how effective the soil mixing was as a RA for reducing the VOC contaminant concentrations in the UCRS soils.
-The posttreatment characterization fieldwork will include continuous logging of soil conductivity and temperature and sampling of soil borings to the total depth of mixing in 11 of the original RDSI soil boring locations (Figure 9 and Figure 10).
+The posttreatment characterization fieldwork will include continuous logging of soil conductivity and temperature and sampling of soil borings to the total depth of mixing in 11 of the original RDSI soil boring locations (Figure 9).
 Eight of the soil borings will be located within the treated source zone, and 3 of the soil borings will be located on the perimeter.
+Four additional soil borings will be installed at contingent locations based on the data collected as a result of the soil mixing.
+The final soil boring locations will be assessed by the FFA parties and may be adjusted based on the results of the information collected during implementation of the remedial action.
 These locations (see Table 4) are representative of both the range of VOC contamination and the areal extent of the treated source zone.

-2 The VOCs of interest to this remedial action are 1,1-dichloroethene; cis-1,2-dichloroethene; trans-1,2-dichloroethene; TCE; and vinyl chloride.
+&lt;sup>2 The VOCs of interest to this remedial action are 1,1-dichloroethene; cis-1,2-dichloroethene; trans-1,2-dichloroethene; TCE; and vinyl chloride.
 VOC samples will be analyzed using EPA's SW-846 Method 8260.